Stability Chamber Calibration, Validation, Qualification Long Island, NY

 • Provide documented evidence the chamber’s instruments are within the intended tolerance levels

-Qualification and validation include a three-part process:
+Qualification and validation include three different parts:

 • Performance Qualification (PQ) is intended to provide documented verification that the process does what it is intended to do (normally performed with either a simulated or actual product load in the chamber).
 Where OQ validates hardware and software, PQ validates how a chamber works.
-The PQ process takes several weeks or months, to confirm that the equipment operates as it should and meets the specified requirements for its intended use.
+The PQ process takes several weeks or months, to confirm that the equipment operates as intended and meets the specified requirements for its intended use.

 Download Validation Brochure